Hernia mesh repair is one of the most common surgeries in the United States.

 However, hernia mesh removal can be more difficult and tricky than most patients realize.

-Considering that the mesh may have already shrunk, moved, adhered to other organs, or may already be broken, it may be hard or sometimes totally impossible to remove the implanted surgical mesh from the body.
+This is because the mesh may have already shrunk, moved, adhered to other organs, or may already be broken.
+As a result, it may be hard or sometimes totally impossible to remove the device from the body.

 Some reports from patients even say that the side effects of having a damaged hernia mesh may leave people with a permanent disability or injury.